laserpants/trombone/README.md

 ##### Parameter hints (rarely needed)

 With complex queries, the server can sometimes have difficulties figuring out the attribute names to return from a `SELECT` query.
-In such cases, and in situations where more control is needed, it is possible to specify an explicit list of parameters.
+In such cases, and in situations where more control is needed, it is  therefore possible to specify an explicit list of parameters.
 This list should appear immediately before the query template, enclosed in parentheses.

 ###### Example

     GET /customer  >>  (id, name, phone) select a.a, a.b, a.c from customer as a join something as b

 A similar syntax is available for `INSERT` statements.
-This can be used when the server is unable to infer the table name and sequence to use in order to obtain the last inserted id.
+This can be used when the server is unable to infer the table name and sequence necessary to obtain the last inserted id.

     POST /customer  <>  (tbl_name, sequence) insert into...